VIDEO: 15-year-old attacked, beaten in Florida McDonald's bathroom

 WARNING: The video above shows part of the attack and some viewers may find it disturbing.

-WELLINGTON, Fla. — A mother says a video of her 15-year-old son being beaten up in a Wellington McDonald’s bathroom is being shared among students at Wellington High School.
+WELLINGTON, Fla. — A mother says a video of her 15-year-old son being beaten up in a McDonald’s bathroom in Wellington, Florida is being shared among students at Wellington High School.

-“I’m terrified for my kid,” said the victim’s mother, whose name WPTV chose to withheld to protect her son’s privacy.
+“I’m terrified for my kid,” said the victim’s mother, whose name Scripps sister station WPTV in West Palm Beach chose to withheld to protect her son’s privacy.

 The minute-long video shows a teenager kick open the stall door then proceed to punch the victim, who crouches on top of the toilet.
 The attacker is also yelling profanities.
 He pulls the victim to the ground and continues punching and kicking him.